 With a dental sealant, we can literally place an invisible shield around a tooth to keep it protected from cavity-causing plaque, bacteria, and acids.
 We simply apply a clear, plastic-like substance to the teeth in liquid form, and it quickly hardens into a thin barrier.
 We typically place them on the rough and pitted back teeth, as these are the most likely to develop cavities because they are quite difficult to clean while brushing.

 Oral cancer is an often deadly disease that is very survivable if treated early, but its initial signs are quite easy to miss, leading many patients to be diagnosed after the cancer has already become quite advanced.
-To make sure our patients get the care they need as early as possible, Dr. Feit performs a complete oral cancer screening as part of every routine checkup.
-He’ll examine your mouth and the surrounding area for any signs of cancerous or precancerous cells, and if he finds anything concerning, he’ll immediately refer you to a trusted specialist so you can get the immediate attention you need.
-Dr. Feit performed cancer research at Columbia Presbyterian Medical Center in New York City and also while attending NJ Dental School in the Department of Biochemistry.
+To make sure our patients get the care they need as early as possible, we perform a complete oral cancer screening as part of every routine checkup.
+We'll examine your mouth and the surrounding area for any signs of cancerous or precancerous cells, and if we find anything concerning, we'll immediately refer you to a trusted specialist so you can get the immediate attention you need.

 Fluoride is a mineral you’ve likely seen added to many kinds of toothpaste and local water sources, and that’s because regular exposure can dramatically lower a patient’s chances of developing cavities over time.
 To make sure our patients stay cavity-free year after year, a fluoride treatment is standard at every checkup.
 We simply apply a highly concentrated fluoride solution to the teeth for a minute or so, and that’s it!
 It literally helps rebuild the enamel that has been lost due to plaque, acids, and bacteria, stopping tooth decay in its tracks.